carloscuesta/dotfiles/README.md

 * Install the .dotfiles (aliases, functions, exports, extra, zshconfig, gitconfig).
 * Install Xcode Command Line Tools (vcs’s like git and compilers).
 * Help you to start with setup of Git.
+* Backup all the files that are going to be modified.

 The **dotfiles** will be stored on a folder called `~/.dotfiles/` in your home directory, except for the **zsh files** that will be at `~/` and the **Oh-My-Zsh** themes on `~/.oh-my-zsh/themes/`.